openvswitch/ovs/Documentation/faq/contributing.rst

     without it.
 If you implement kernel module support for Linux, then the Linux kernel "netdev" mailing list is the place to submit that support first; please read up on the Linux kernel development process separately.
-    The Windows datapath kernel module support, on the other hand, is maintained within the OVS tree, so patches for that can go directly to ovs-dev.

 Q: How do I add support for a new OpenFlow action?